antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <button type="submit" >Go to R2 differential expression of TF's</button>
 </form>

 * Use both expression analysis and the enhancer data in the genomebrowser to decide which transcription factors would be worthwhile to further investigate.
 In the genomebrowser you can type the name of the gene in the left upper corner textfield.
+To further explore the larger region around the gene you can use the zoom buttons at the top of the page

 ---------